AayushPrasadWorks/LogoParser/README.md

 ## Notes
-1. The test links are accessible in the UI of the project via a button click as well as the test-links.
+1. The test links are accessible in the UI of the project via a button click as well as the test links.
 2. I used a text file stored in the root of the project to store the Google Cloud Vision API key.
 For security reasons, I have not included it in the project.
 The API can be inputed manually in the servlet code or stored in your own text file.

 ## Things to improve on
-1. Add more statsitics based on the images gathered by the application i.e (Most frequent Brand, comparing brand placement with content of the webpage the image is in, etc)
+1. Add more statistics based on the images gathered by the application i.e (Most frequent Brand, comparing brand placement with the content of the webpage the image is in, etc)
 2. Search for specific company logos within a given webpage